Music Exec, Drummer ID'd As Victims After Small Plane From Teterboro Crashes Into Neighborhood

 The home destroyed was occupied, and authorities said neighbors helped the residents escape.

-No one on the ground is believed to have been injured, authorities said.
+No one on the ground is believed to have been seriously injured, authorities said.

 Authorities said there was heavy fog at the time of the crash.
-Federal Aviation Administration (FAA) officials arrived on the scene Thursday for the start of an investigation also involving the National Transportation Safety Board (NTSB).
+FAA officials arrived on the scene Thursday for the start of an investigation also involving the National Transportation Safety Board (NTSB).

 Earlier report - Update: 2 Killed, 8 Injured After Small Plane Originating From East Coast Crashes In San Diego